Common Challenges When Working with APIs and How to Overcome Them

 The Challenge:

-Most APIs impose rate limits or quotas to prevent abuse and ensure fair usage.
-Exceeding these limits can result in throttled requests, errors, or even temporary bans, disrupting your application’s functionality.
+Many APIs impose rate limits or quotas to prevent abuse and ensure fair usage.
+Exceeding these limits can result in throttled requests, temporary bans, or additional costs.

 How to Overcome It:

-- Monitor API Usage: Implement logging to track how many API calls your application is making.
+- Monitor API Usage: Implement logging to track how many requests your application is making.
 This will help you stay within the allowed limits.

 4. Handling Errors and Exceptions